MiroPalmu/waylander/README.md

 # Building

-Guilander uses Meson as build system and provides `guildander_dep` meson dependency for other projects to consume.
-At the moment this is the only way to consume Guilander.
+Waylander uses Meson as build system and provides `guildander_dep` meson dependency for other projects to consume.
+At the moment this is the only way to consume waylander.

-Because of the bleeding edge nature of the project currently only GCC 14.1.1 or newer is required to build Guilander.
+Because of the bleeding edge nature of the project currently only GCC 14.1.1 or newer is required to build waylander.

 ## Examples